bit101/sound-synth-music-resources/README.md

 # sound-synth-music-resources

-Mostly just resources for myself, but others might find them useful.
+Links, videos, books and courses.
+Mostly just learning resources for myself, but others might find some of this useful.

 ## SuperCollider
 ### Links